Blog / Motorcycle

 Step 3: Pass the Practical Riding Test

-The centre will require you to do a minimum number of practical lessons (approximately 14 hours worth), though SSCD reckons their average student does 15 two-hour circuit sessions and a further six two-hour on-road lessons before going on to the Practical Test.
+The centre will require you to do a minimum number of practical lessons (approximately 14 hours worth), though SSDC reckons their average student does 15 two-hour circuit sessions and a further six two-hour on-road lessons before going on to the Practical Test.

 Pass that, and you’re a licensed rider.